NaveenBantu/mockmeet-vercel/README.md

 3. **Student Dashboard**:
  - Once logged in, students would be directed to a dashboard homepage.
  - This page could include an overview of
-    - Interviews available to them,
+    - Schedule Interviews
-    - Progress,
+    - Upcoming Interviews
-    - Overall score.
+    - Overall score - which can route to leaderboard
+    - Feedback
+    - Resources
+4. **Mock Interview Types**:
+  - The app should provide various mock interview types that students can choose from
+    - Behavioral interviews,
+    - Full-stack, Frontend and Backend interviews,
+    - DSA interviews
-4. **Schedule Interviews**:
+5. **Schedule Interviews**:
  - A feature that allows students to schedule mock interviews with interviewers.
  - The students should be able to select
     - the date and time,
     - specify the interview type
     - choose the interviewer of their preference.
-5. **Mock Interview Types**:
-  - The app should provide various mock interview types that students can choose from
-    - Behavioral interviews,
-    - Full-stack interviews,
-    - DSA interviews
-6. **Interview Feedback**:
+6. **Integration with Calendar**:
+  - The app should allow students to integrate their interview schedules with their calendars(can target Google Calendar), making it easier for them to manage their time and schedules.
+7. **Interview Feedback and Results**:
  - Interviewers should be able to provide feedback on each interview, including notes on areas of strengths and weaknesses and suggestions for improvement.
  - The feedback should be automatically saved to the student's account for future reference.
-7. **Mock Interview Results**:
  - The app should record the results of each mock interview, including scores and feedback, which can be reviewed by students and administrators.
-8. **Integration with Calendar**:
-  - The app should allow students to integrate their interview schedules with their calendars, making it easier for them to manage their time and schedules.

 ---
 > ## Bonus - Nice to haves